Data, communication are key factors in successful shipper-3PL relationships

 John Langley, a professor at Penn State University and the founder of the report, said strong communication starts with a shipper's issuance of a request for proposal (RFP).
 A thorough RFP process is central to the development and sustainability of successful shipper-3PL relationships, Langley said.

-Joe Carlier, senior vice president of sales for Penske Logistics, said successful RFPs typically include four crucial elements: a problem that needs to be solved, complete data, true assumptions and operational insight.
+Andy Moses, senior vice president of sales and solutions for Penske Logistics, said successful RFPs typically include four crucial elements: a problem that needs to be solved, complete data, true assumptions and operational insight.

 According to the study, in a supply chain, there are many points where useful information must be shared between shippers and 3PL as well as among the various people and departments, particularly as the 3PL works to analyze the shipper's request and develop a suitable response.
 Any delay or disruption in the handoff of information can affect the timeliness of a response and the overall service level.